• Skip to primary navigation

 Pour the melted chocolate into the mold

-Cover a baking sheet with parchment paper (this will help easily get the chocolate out).
-Simply pour the melted chocolate onto the prepared baking sheet and flatten it with an offset or silicone spatula, plus tap a few times to spread it.
+Cover a baking sheet with parchment paper (this will help you easily remove the chocolate).
+Pour the melted chocolate onto the prepared baking sheet, flatten it with an offset or silicone spatula, and tap a few times to spread it.

 sprinkling toppings on chocolate on baking sheet